Tauranga fatal police shooting: Ministry was supporting family

 The family involved in a fatal police shooting in Tauranga were getting support from the Ministry of Education before the tragic events unfolded, a local school says.

-On Sunday, a man was shot dead by police in a property on Oriana Crescent, Bellevue.
+On Sunday, a man was shot dead by police in a property on Oriana Cres, Bellevue.

 The man was shot dead after being holed up in the house for 15 hours, armed with a machete and knife, and holding two of the children hostage.